pnochisaki/young-inglewood/_content/blog/what-to-expect-from-a-boutique-winery-experience-in-napa.md

 ---
-title: What to Expect from a Boutique Winery Experience in Napa (title)
+title: What to Expect from a Boutique Winery Experience in Napa
 headline: what to expect from a boutique <em>napa winery experience</em>
-order: 1
+order: 5
 sticky: true
 published: true
 image: /uploads/young_93.jpg